Green Holiday

 • Decorate with plants: Deck the halls with holiday plants (keep them healthy with this Christmas plant care guide) instead of traditional store-bought decor.

 • Use washable plates and utensils.
-Don't opt for the more convenient, but more waste-generating disposable plates and utensils for your party.
+Don't opt for the more convenient but more waste-generating disposable plates and utensils for your party.

 • Rent or borrow punch bowls or large platters.
 Consider renting or borrowing items such as punch bowls or large platters.
 Or invest in these dishes with a neighbor and share them.

 • The party's over...
 Once the party is over, compost the edible leftovers and give your yard a holiday treat.
-In addition to improving the soil structure, texture, and aeration, compost also increases the soil's water-holding capacity.
+In addition to improving the soil structure, texture, and aeration, compost increases the soil's water-holding capacity.

 • Good compost ingredients include fruit and vegetable trimmings, flowers, and coffee grounds.
-No-nos include meat, fish, poultry and dairy products, which might attract wildlife.
+No-nos include meat, fish, poultry, and dairy products, which might attract wildlife.

-Green Holiday Entertaining Tips to Wrap it Up
+Green Holiday Entertaining Tips to Wrap Up

 Many retailers stock environmentally friendly gifts, wraps, and trimmings.

-One ecological and budget-friendly way to wrap gifts is to use recycled or recyclable materials already in our homes, such as the newspaper funny pages, cloth napkins, or scarves.
+One ecological and budget-friendly way to wrap gifts is to use recycled or recyclable materials already in our homes, such as newspaper funny pages, cloth napkins, or scarves.
 Other ideas include:

 • Wrap a traveler's gift in old street or city maps.